Skip to main content

 This is a critical misunderstanding.
 HIPAA’s protections apply specifically to “covered entities,” which are healthcare providers, health plans, and healthcare clearinghouses, along with their “business associates.”
 Most commercial wellness and period-tracking apps do not fall into these categories.
 They operate in a regulatory gray area, legally permitted to collect, analyze, and share your data in ways that a hospital or your personal physician never could.

 This regulatory gap allows for data-sharing practices that are often detailed in lengthy and obscure privacy policies, which few users read.
-A 2022 report by the Organisation for the Review of Health and Care Apps (ORCHA) found that 84% of the period-tracking apps they analyzed allowed for the sharing of personal and third parties.
+A 2022 report by the Organisation for the Review of Health and Care Apps (ORCHA) found that 84% of the period-tracking apps they analyzed allowed for the sharing of personal and sensitive health data with third parties.

 Of those, 68% shared data for marketing purposes.
 The consent for this sharing is typically bundled into the terms and conditions you agree to upon installation, a process that fails to provide meaningful choice.